Skip to content

 GET STARTED

-Vurb.ts gives you typed schemas, structured AI perception, built-in security, and observability — all out of the box.
-Skip the boilerplate and ship your first MCP server in minutes.
+Vurb.ts gives you typed schemas, structured AI perception, built-in PII redaction, and governance — all out of the box.
+Ship a SKILL.md, not a tutorial.

 BUILD YOUR FIRST MCP SERVER →